AniketKumar2500/CsqV2/README.md

 * Easy Syntax
 * Fast Runtime
 * Having Libraries which can provide various supports
-* Platform independent  (Executable haven't yet created for Windows)
+* Platform independent  (The translator haven't yet created for Windows but if you are in Windows so you could use Csq in Github codespace)

 # Specialties
 * Support OPPs